StackCheck StackCheck All Articles

 Nutrition Deep Dive

-Over 40% of adults are deficient.
+Over 40% of adults have vitamin D deficiency.
 Here's what the research actually says — including what's overhyped.

-Vitamin D is everywhere in health media.
-It's been linked to everything from immunity to mood to longevity.
+Vitamin D deficiency is one of the most common nutritional gaps worldwide — affecting over 40% of adults.
+It's been linked to everything from weak bones to poor immunity to low mood.
 Some of those claims hold up.
 Some don't.

-What's undeniable: most people don't get enough.
-And unlike other vitamins, you can't easily fix this with diet alone.
+What's undeniable: most people don't get enough vitamin D. And unlike other nutrients, you can't easily fix this deficiency with diet alone.

 • We work indoors